ovotech/datastore4s/README.md

     if(int <= 0) Left("whoops not positive") else Right(new PositiveInteger(int))

   implicit val format = ValueFormat.formatFromFunctionsEither(PositiveInteger.apply)(_.value)
-  // Again DefaultDatastoreSupport contains a utility method formatFromFunctionsEither }
+  // Again DatastoreRepository contains an alias function formatFromFunctionsEither }
 ```

 ### Field Formats

-Usually a custom `ValueFormat` will suffice, this will then simply be used to generate a field from that type with the name of
+Usually a custom `ValueFormat` will suffice, this is then used to generate the `FieldFormat[A]`.
+In a very few cases you
-the field on your case class.
-In a very few cases you may wish to customise how a field is turned into and retrieved from
+may wish to customise how a field is turned into and retrieved from the fields of an entitiy.
+This is what the
-the fields of an entitiy.
-This is what the `FieldFormat` trait is for.
+`FieldFormat` type class is for.
 Implicitly formats are available for:

 - Any type `[A]` for which a `ValueFormat[A]` is in scope
 - `Either[L, R]` for any `[L]` and `[R]` for which a format exists (by using an `"either_side"` property)